andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 - There are no diphthongs in Syrian Arabic.
 The Standard Arabic diphthongs *ay* and *aw* correspond in Syrian Arabic to the long vowels *ee* and *oo* respectively.

-## Standard to Syrian phonemic conversion rules
+## Standard to Syrian Arabic phonemic conversion rules

 These conversion rules represent regular sound relations in Standard–Syrian cognates.
 Standard Arabic pronunciation is often retained in formal or literary words (*dimuqraaTiyye*) and in non-Syrian Arabic place names (*il-qaahira* ‘Cairo’).
 Standard Arabic *th* and *dh* are normally realized as *s* and *z* respectively for such words.